zernie/zernie/README.md

 ### Hi there, I'm Ernie!

-I'm a FullStack developer with 6 years of experience.
+I'm a FullStack developer and a product manager with 7 years of experience.
 My work has brought in millions in investments to the companies I've worked for.

 - 🔭 I’m working on <a href="https://archive.com">https://archive.com</a> as a Staff Engineer
 - 💼 My resume is [here](https://zernie.com/Resume.pdf)